lucia-13/Blockchain/README.md

 By:  Lucia Fuentes

-Just an Small Blockchain Library
+Just a Small Blockchain Library
 =============

 Phyton based :snake: , inspired by Codecademy's Introduction to Blockchain Course